HouzuoGuo/laitos/README.md

 _For all users:_

-<strong>laitos</strong> web server suite offers the simplest way to host your personal website, receive Emails, block
-ads and malicious websites at DNS level, plus many more.
+**laitos** web server suite offers the simplest way to host your personal website, receive Emails, block ads and malicious websites at DNS level, plus many more.

 _And for geeks:_

 As a professional geek, you would never want to be left without Internet access!

-For reliable <strong>Internet access via alternative infrastructures</strong> such as telephone, SMS, and satellite terminals, <strong>laitos</strong> has a comprehensive all-in-one toolkit for:
+For reliable **Internet access via alternative infrastructures** such as telephone, SMS, and satellite terminals, **laitos** has a comprehensive all-in-one toolkit for:

 - Keep in touch on Facebook and Twitter
 - Read news via RSS